Billy Bob Thornton: Health problems

 It's just that I won't use real silver.
 You know, like the big, old, heavy-ass forks and knives, I can't do that.
 It's the same thing as the antique furniture.
 I just don't like old stuff.
 I'm creeped out by it, and I have no explanation why ...
 I don't have a phobia about American antiques, it's mostly French—you know, like the big, old, gold-carved chairs with the velvet cushions.
 The Louis XIV type.
 That's what creeps me out.
 I can spot the imitation antiques a mile off.
 They have a different vibe.
 Not as much dust.

 Interests

 Thornton is a baseball fan, particularly the St. Louis Cardinals.
 In his movie contracts, one of his conditions is a television in his trailer with a satellite dish so he can watch the Cardinals play.
 He narrated The 2006 World Series Film, the year-end retrospective DVD chronicling the Cardinals' championship season.
 He is also a professed fan of the Indianapolis Colts football team.

-Asked about faith, Thornton said "I'm not what you'd call a traditional religious person.
+Asked about faith, Thornton said: "I'm not what you'd call a traditional religious person.
 We went to the Methodist church—every Sunday you put on your little creepy suit with your clip-on tie and went to church.
 But it wasn't like I paid any attention.
 Hardcore Christians and atheists—they both say they know exactly what the deal is.
 Anybody who says, 'I know what happens,' I don't believe them.
 That's kind of my religion."

+Filmography and awards

+Thornton has received the President's Award from the Academy of Science Fiction, Fantasy & Horror Films, a Special Achievement Award from the National Board of Review, and a star on the Hollywood Walk of Fame.
+He has also been nominated for an Emmy Award, four Golden Globes, and three Screen Actors Guild Awards.
+July 27th 2026 Billy Bob was inducted into the SC Entertainment and Music Hall of Fame for significant contribution to the growth and advancement of South Carolina’s entertainment industry and creative community.